yedivanseven/swak/docs/source/index.rst

 Installation
 ------------
 - Create a new virtual environment running at least ``python 3.12``.
-- The easiest way of installing :py:mod:`swak` is from the python package index `PyPI <https://pypi.org/project/swak/>`_, where it is hosted.
+- The easiest way of installing :mod:`swak` is from the python package index `PyPI <https://pypi.org/project/swak/>`_, where it is hosted.
 Simply type

   .. code-block:: bash